luis198327/Personal-Trainer/README.md

 + [Google fonts](https://fonts.google.com/) - used to import the 'Open Sans' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
 + [WebAim](https://webaim.org/resources/contrastche) - used to check the contrast of foreground and background text/colours to ensure they pass.
 + [Font Awesome](https://fontawesome.com/) - used to import icons into my website for social media links as an example.
++ Google Images - used to search for images for website including logo and hero image.
+Details can be found under the Credits section.

 ## Testing
 ### Testing User Stories From User Experience (UX) Section